 Much can be learned from the numerous water recycling schemes currently in operation in Australia, especially with respect to making investment decisions based on uncertain assumptions.
 This paper illustrates through a number of case studies, that by considering the contextual and project related risks, a range of business related risks become apparent.
 Shifts in the contextual landscape and the various players' objectives can occur over the life of a project, often leading to unforeseen risk and uncertainty.
 Through a thorough consideration of the potential risks presented in this paper, proponents as well as owners and managers might make better recycled water investment decisions, enhancing the benefits and minimizing the costs of water recycling schemes.
 This paper presents an overview and discussion of seven key factors to consider when planning a recycling scheme.

-Cordell, D, Turner, A & Chong, J 2015, 'The hidden cost of phosphate fertilizers: mapping multi-stakeholder supply chain risks and impacts from mine to fork', Global Change, Peace & Security: formerly Pacifica Review: Peace, Security & Global Change, vol. 27, no. 3, pp. 323-343.View/Download from: UTS OPUS or Publisher's site
+Cordell, D, Turner, A & Chong, J 2015, 'The hidden cost of phosphate fertilizers: mapping multi-stakeholder supply chain risks and impacts from mine to fork', Global Change, Peace & Security: formerly Pacifica Review: Peace, Security & Global Change, vol. 27, no. 3, pp. 323-343.View/Download from: Publisher's site

 Without phosphorus, we could not produce food.
 Farmers need access to phosphate fertilizers to achieve the high crop yields needed to feed the world.
 Yet growing global demand for phosphorus could surpass supply in the coming decades, and the world currently largely relies on non-renewable phosphate rock that is mined in only a few countries.
 Morocco alone controls 75% of the remaining reserves, including those in the conflict territory of Western Sahara.
 While some argue that the market will take care of any scarcity, the market price of phosphate fertilizers fails to account for far-ranging negative impacts.
 Drawing on multi-stakeholder supply chain risk frameworks, the article identifies a range of negative impacts, including the exploitation and displacement of the Saharawi people, the destruction of aquatic ecosystems by nutrient pollution, and jeopardizing future generations' ability to produce food.
 This paper fills a crucial gap in understanding phosphorus impacts by mapping and discussing the nature of phosphorus supply chain risks, and the transmission of such risks to different stakeholder groups.
 It also identifies a range of potential interventions to mitigate and manage those risks.
 In addition, the paper highlights that while risks are diverse, from geopolitical to ecological, those groups adversely affected are also diverse – including the Saharawi people, farmers, businesses, food consumers and the environment.
 Potential risk mitigation strategies range from resource sparing (using phosphorus more sparingly to extend the life of high quality rock for ourselves and future generations), to resource diversification (sourcing phosphorus from a range of ethical sources to reduce dependence on imported phosphate, as a buffer against supply disruptions, and preferencing those sources with lower societal costs), and sharing the responsibility for these costs and consequences.

-Chong, J 2014, 'Climate-readiness, competition and sustainability: An analysis of the legal and regulatory frameworks for providing water services in Sydney', Water Policy, vol. 16, no. 2014, pp. 1-18.View/Download from: UTS OPUS or Publisher's site
+Chong, J 2014, 'Climate-readiness, competition and sustainability: An analysis of the legal and regulatory frameworks for providing water services in Sydney', Water Policy, vol. 16, no. 2014, pp. 1-18.View/Download from: Publisher's site

 This paper examines whether key legislative and regulatory frameworks for the provision of water services in Sydney, Australia, successfully support the complex task of planning and managing urban water systems to balance water security, cost and sustainability considerations.
 The challenges of managing urban water systems under a changing and uncertain climate became starkly apparent during Australia's 'Millennium Drought', a decade-long period of extremely dry conditions throughout the 2000s.
 As the drought progressed, several state and territory governments assumed control of planning and approvals processes in order to implement large water-supply infrastructure projects with great urgency.
 However, at the end of the decade La Niña rains saturated catchments, spilled over dam walls and devastated several communities with flooding.
 Analysis of the frameworks for third-party access, private-sector participation, planning, and water-conservation initiatives reveals that the rules, roles and responsibilities of the many actors are interlinked but not always effectively integrated.
 The introduction and expansion of competition in the urban water industry are an ongoing experiment with great influence on the governance of the sector and the ways in which water services are planned for and provided.

-Chong, J 2014, 'Ecosystem-based approaches to climate change adaptation: progress and challenges', International Environmental Agreements: Politics, Law and Economics, vol. 15, no. 1, pp. 17-41.View/Download from: UTS OPUS or Publisher's site
+Chong, J 2014, 'Ecosystem-based approaches to climate change adaptation: progress and challenges', International Environmental Agreements: Politics, Law and Economics, vol. 15, no. 1, pp. 17-41.View/Download from: Publisher's site

 The concept of 'ecosystem services' aims to encapsulate the reliance of human lives and wellbeing on nature, in order to inform decisions about how humankind interacts with and uses the natural environment.
 The now well-recognised term underpins various frameworks for identifying, quantifying and linking the health of ecosystems and social and economic outcomes.
 However, operationalising this apparently fundamental concept in a useful way is far from straightforward in the complex situation of allocating water resources between apparently irreconcilable demands in Australia's Murray-Darling Basin.
 The Water Act 2007 (Cth), which forms the basis for the latest water reforms in the MDB, includes express reference to the importance of ecosystem services.
 However, there is much uncertainty as to whether and how analysis of these benefits has influenced water allocation planning and decisions.
 This article critically examines whether legislative arrangements support the integration of ecosystem services analysis into water resources planning in the Basin, examining in tum the National Water Initiative, the Water Act 2007 (Cth), and state water planning arrangements.
 It finds that there is limited specific guidance about how to reflect ecosystems in water planning, and that in practice ecosystem services are generally analysed as an outcome of, rather than an explicit input to, decision-making.
 The article concludes that the greatest potential for the ecosystem services concept to inform decision-making lies in its role as a tool to inform an earlier stage of planning for water resource areas: as a taxonomy and 'language' to articulate and describe the range of potential benefits and beneficiaries of water resources and water-dependent ecosystems.